Physical Spirituality

 This also means that my architective sentience cannot be sentient of my connective sentience - and vice versa - since sentience necessarily involves a comprehension of serial meaning.
 Consciousness - sentience of a sentience - requires that the sentiences' modes be the same.
 A consciousness can only recognize another sentience when both are in the same mode.
 Sentience of one's own sentience is feasible but only when the subject and object sentiences are of the same mode.
 Each of our sentiences could be sentient of itself but would be oblivious of its opposite sentience, let alone be unable to follow its serial meaning and narratives.
 To a conscious sentience, its own opposite sentience lies unrecognized (though actively sentient) in a manner we term subconscious.

 It is my consciousness that gives me a sense of 'I', that recognizes my sentience, and as a consciousness 'I' can be conscious in and of only one of my sentiences at a time.
 My sense of 'I' may switch between my sentiences but at any one moment 'I' am an unabashed consciousness of only one sentience and in only one mode - while my sentience of the opposite mode lurks unseen in subconsciousness, sentient but without personal agency.
-Only when the conscious/subconscious status of the sentiences is switched does the sentience that was subconscious become aware of itself and acquire the personal agency of 'I'.
+Only when the conscious/subconscious status of the sentiences is switched does the sentience that was subconscious become aware of itself and acquire the agency of 'I'.
 My sense of 'I' is different in each mode of consciousness.

 In answer to the question "Who am I?", in the architective mode of consciousness I might identify with my body (as being separate from others), with my profession, ancestry, cultural heritage and social status, for example.
 I would have opinions, expectations and a self-image acquired over my personal history and these would be difficult to change.
-On the other hand, in the connective mode of consciousness I would respond to the question along the lines of "I am sitting comfortably, enjoying the breeze and the sounds of birds coming through the window while I tap at this keyboard."
+On the other hand, in the connective mode of consciousness I would respond to the question "Who am I?" along the lines of "I am sitting comfortably, enjoying the breeze and the sounds of birds coming through the window while I tap at this keyboard."
 My connective sense of 'I' is a vibrant feeling of being, a receiver and giver of connective sensation.
 If asked how it was feeling, it would describe the sensations it was experiencing now and these would be different tomorrow.

 The relevance of this arrangement for the present discussion is that when one's connective sentience is conscious all one's comprehension of architective serial meaning is subconscious, and when one's architective sentience is conscious all one's comprehension of connective serial meaning is subconscious.
 One may be sentient in both modes simultaneously, but conscious in only one at a time.
 (This does not mean that all one's comprehension of architective serial meaning is conscious when one's architective sentience is conscious - and vice versa - only that when one's architective sentience is conscious none of one's comprehension of connective serial meaning is conscious.)